 This course introduces the principles and concepts of Community Health Nursing with a focus on population health and the influences which may affect health outcomes within aggregate groups.
 PREREQUISITES: NUA 331, NUA 335, NUA 337.
-Mode of delivery: face-to-face.
-2.5 lecture hours, 1.5 clinical hours.
+Mode of delivery: web-based.
+2.5 lecture hours, 22.5 clinical hours.
 Fall, Spring, and Summer semesters.